Oral Hygiene Tips for the Holidays from Norlane Dental Aesthetics and Implants

 As the holiday season approaches, everyone at Norlane Dental Aesthetics and Implants would like to tell you how happy we have been to have served you in 2019, and that we look forward to continuing that service, both for new patients and for old friends, in 2020 and beyond.

 We are dedicated to be the dentist that suits your family’s needs and to preserve your beautiful smile and the smile of your family and loved ones.

 Holidays, however, sometimes mean eating more stickier, harder, sugary and chewy foods.
 Because of the threat these foods can represent, you should also ramp up your focus on dental health.

 Obviously, you should keep your good dental habits, such as brushing twice daily and flossing once.
-Also, keep to your preventative dental visits to Norlane Dental Surgery.
+Also, keep to your preventative dental visits to Norlane Dental Aesthetics and Implants.